By Erik Galuppo - July 18, 2019

 To help stop fatigue, congestion, pain, pressure, and other sinus infection-related symptoms, it is vital to identify what really causes the infection in the first place.
 When it comes to the triggers behind sinusitis, there are two views:

-- The new medical view of sinusitis - Groundbreaking studies and new cutting-edge technology, such as genetic sequencing, have shown that sinusitis is the outcome of an imbalanced sinus microbiome and can be treated with the right probiotic, such as Lactobacillus sakei (more details below).
+- The new medical view of sinusitis - Groundbreaking studies and new cutting-edge technology, such as genetic sequencing, have shown that sinusitis is the outcome of an imbalanced sinus microbiome (microbial community) and can be treated with the right probiotic, such as Lactobacillus sakei (more details below).
 Hundreds of bacteria, fungi, and virus species make up the microbial community.
-A surprising finding is that healthy people have communities of microbes that include both harmful (pathogenic) and also beneficial microbes living in harmony together throughout the body.
-Problems start to arise when the sinus microbiome becomes imbalanced and pathogenic bacteria begin to overpower the beneficial bacteria, leading to sinus infections.

 Other sinusitis-causing factors: Besides antibiotics, viral infections (e.g., sore throat), allergies, environmental toxins (i.e., high levels of mold, air pollution, formaldehyde, cigarette smoke), nasal polyps, pathogenic biofilms, an immune system disease, and a deviated nasal septum, can inflame the sinuses and cause the onset of sinusitis.
 Hence, sinus infections can be triggered by anything that can make the nasal passages swell and become inflamed.